-The Company's Executive Compensation Program is based on guiding principles designed to align executive compensation with Company values and objectives, business strategy, Management initiatives, and financial performance.
-In applying these principles the Audit and Compensation Committee of the Board of Directors, comprised of David Edell, Ira W. Berman, Stanley Kreitman and Jack Polak, endeavors to:
+The Company's Executive Compensation Program is based on guiding principles designed to align executive compensation with Company values and objectives, business strategy, management initiatives, and financial performance.
+In applying these principles the Audit and Compensation Committee of the Board of Directors, comprised of David Edell, Ira W. Berman, Stanley Kreitman and Jack Polak, which met three times in 1997, has established a program to:

-- .
-Reward executives for long-term strategic management and the enhancement of shareholder value. - .
-Integrate compensation programs with the Company's annual and long-term strategic planning.
+.
+Reward executives for long-term strategic management and the enhancement of shareholder value.

+.
+Integrate compensation programs with both the Company's annual and long-term strategic planning.

-- .
-Support a performance-oriented environment that rewards achievement of Company goals, and performance by the Company as compared to performance throughout the industry in which it competes and the economy in general. - iv.
+.
+Support a performance-oriented environment that rewards performance not only with respect to Company goals but also Company performance as compared to industry performance levels.

+v.
 Employment Contracts/Compensation Program